Castle of Terror - The Most Infamous Adventure Game!

 Grahame

 So there's an end to it!
 We also have proof based on the text Luc777 extracted from the game which has no reference to a stake or a broken spear.
-I guess my old friend was lying... he had a tendancy to do that (which is why we are no longer friends!)
+It appears my school mate was lying afterall, he had a tendancy to do that.

 Castle of Terror was published by Melbourne House in 1984.
 Programmed by Grahame Willis, additional programming by Peter Falconer, graphics by Greg Holland and music by Neil Brennan.